SecDevOps-jmcdonough/AzureMicroSeg/README.md

 1. Questions

     * Is this setup secure?
-How is the runbook able to update the UDR without any authentication ?
+How is the runbook able to update the UDR without any authentication?
     * There is no policy that allows traffic between Web-pod and DB-pod on the FGT.
 Why is it allowed?

 **************